This post may contain affiliate links.

 If they are having fun don’t rush off.
 I’ve seen people do this, hurry kids along, don’t, their needs are important.

-Take a tuk tuk, they don’t want to walk far, it will spoil everybody’s day.
+Take a tuk tuk or an Uber, they don’t want to walk far and it will spoil everybody’s day.

 Our days of walking miles to save money on transport are over!
 When you arrive in a new town have a plan or even better, a map.
 You can’t just wander aimlessly looking for accommodation.
 We always have an idea of which area we need to check out when we get off the bus or train.

-I made that mistake on our first week away, I decided I’d just get off the train and find our pre-booked hostel.
+I made that mistake on our first week backpacking with kids in Malaysia.
+I decided I’d just get off the train and find our pre-booked hostel ( this is our favourite hostel in Kuala Lumpur).
 It wasn’t as easy as I thought, we were lost, tired, hot and both children were upset.
 I learned from that mistake!

 We love our lifestyle, we love backpacking with kids and without.
 We love exploring our amazing and beautiful planet and backpacking is often the best possible way to do that.
-If you need help with organising your trip, or maybe just a little reassurance, don’t be affraid to get in touch with me, I like to help.
-For bigger poblems or advice on travel, homeschooling or making money through blogging, we have a paid advice and mentorship scheme.
-Again, just get in touch.
+Sign up to follow our journey in the sidebar, we’re back in the Himalayas soon.